FAIRERdata/.github/README.md

 NASEM (2019).
 [Reproducibility and Replicability in Science](https://doi.org/10.17226/25303).
 National Academies of Sciences, Engineering, and Medicine.
 # Author statement
-This GitHub site is developed and maintained by Claire C. Austin and Dominique Charles who work at Environment and Climate Change Canada.
+This GitHub site is developed and maintained by Dominique Charles and Claire C. Austin who work at Environment and Climate Change Canada.

-Cite as: Claire C. Austin and Dominique Charles (2024).
+Cite as: Dominique Charles and Claire C. Austin* (2024).
 FAIRER data management tools: Github repository. https://github.com/FAIRERdata

 Disclaimer:  All views and opinions expressed are those of the co-authors, and do not necessarily reflect the official policy or position of their respective employers, or of any government, agency, or organization.

 Crown Copyright.
 Licence: Creative Commons CC-BY-SA https://creativecommons.org/licenses/by-sa/4.0/

 Note: Individual tools on this site may have a different author statement, and different copyright/licence.
+*Corresponding author